joelparkerhenderson/maturity-models/software/agile/agile_devops_maturity_model_by_hewlett_packard_enterprise_hpe.md

 5. Optimized

-  * Release-to-release feedback loop of database and ingration performance and deployment processes.
+  * Release-to-release feedback loop of database and integration performance and deployment processes.